snotskie/ttrpg/md/index.md

 ### Character Creation: Step Four!
 <!-- _class: creation -->

+The following pages describe **Ability** options.
+As your read more about them, you may want to consult the **Playing the Game** chapter to learn more about the rules they interact with.

-Begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
+To help you select your starter Abilities, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
 Try to envision the people from your favorite fictional stories that your character takes after.

-With that in mind, **pick two** of the following Abilities with the **[Starter]** label to start the game with.
+Then with that in mind, **pick two** of the following Abilities with the **[Starter]** label to start the game with.
 You can gain additional Abilities later in the Session Shop.

 ### Abilities
 <!-- _class: rules -->

-As your read more about the Abilities that follow, you may want to consult the Playing the Game chapter to learn more about the rules they interact with.

 Some Abilities **require and extend** another Ability.
 Such Abilities cannot be gained until you've first gained the required Ability.
 And when you gain such an Ability, it does not count against your number of Ability Upgrades received.
 However, you can only extend any particular Ability once this way.
 If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.